Our School

 About Us

-We enjoy a vibrant and active partnership with the St. Benedict parish.
-Together we work to nurture the Faith lives of our students through prayer, the sacraments and social justice issues.
+We are blessed with a strong partnership with St. Benedict Parish, working together to nurture the faith lives of our students through prayer, the sacraments, and a commitment to social justice.

 Mission Statement